SohomSaha/CodeNova/README.md

 # CodeNova

+A cloud-based, real-time code editor with a vibrant developer community.
+Write, share, and collaborate on code effortlessly with advanced features and multi-language support.

+### 🌟 Description
 CodeNova is a cloud-based code editor designed for developers to write, share, and discuss code in real-time.
 Featuring an active community, it allows users to save and manage snippets effortlessly.
 The platform supports multiple programming languages, with pro subscriptions unlocking Ruby and Swift.

-Real-time collaboration is powered by Convex DB, while Clerk handles secure authentication.
-Lemon Squeezy integrates seamless pro subscriptions.
-CodeNova also offers direct support, allowing users to contact the developer for assistance or feedback.
+Real-time collaboration is powered by Convex DB, while Clerk ensures secure authentication.
+Lemon Squeezy integrates seamless pro subscriptions, and a new AI-powered feature leveraging Gemini.ai API provides intelligent code suggestions and explanations to enhance developer productivity.

+Additionally, CodeNova offers direct developer support, enabling users to provide feedback, report issues, and request features.

 ![image](https://github.com/user-attachments/assets/ac060d25-6de8-4267-940b-59a7061f3d70)